dimitra-savvani/File_content_manipulator/README.md

 # Shell-Scripting #
 File content manipulation

-### Download tool.sh script, dates.dat and event.dat example datafiles.
+### Download tool.sh script, and dates.dat and event.dat example datafiles.
 Run the following commands to have the explained result. ###

 * prints Welcome when programm is executed without any parameter
 ```